FACTBOX-NY Harbor oil terminals, refineries crippled by Sandy

 * COLONIAL PIPELINE said that although its system returned to "maximum rates," the situation in New Jersey

-had "not returned to normal" due to infrastructure problems that could lead to additional slowdowns or shutdowns.
+had "not returned to normal" due to infrastructure problems that could lead to additional slowdown or shutdowns.

 It said problems included damage to customer facilities, road closures and power supply problems.